 Origins

-The guiding force behind the creation of Marian Homes was a gentlemen named Richard (Dick) LaFrance.
-Inspired by the need for housing of the intellectually disabled, Dick was passionate about getting the name and reputation of the Knights of Columbus connected to this cause.
-As a leader of the Council he persisted in overcoming the bureaucratic and administrative challenges associated with the startup of Marian Homes and clearly was the primary fundraiser.
-On January 26, 2012, Virginia and the Federal Government reached a settlement agreement to transition residents of the Virginia Training Centers.
+Virginia and the Federal Government reached a settlement agreement to transition residents of the Virginia Training Centers.
 The Northern Virginia Training Center was slated to totally close by March 2016.
 This is just one segment of the intellectual disabled community that currently needs assistance.
 Even after the Training Centers close, we can’t forget about those individuals living at home with aging parents and others without adequate resources to care for their loved ones with intellectual disabilities.
 Who will step up?

-At Marian Homes, our Board of Directors is committed to operating with the highest standards of accountability, transparency and ethics.
+At Marian Homes, our Board of Directors is committed to operating with the highest standards of accountability, transparency, and ethics.
 We realize that if we are to be successful in expanding philanthropy for all, then we must adhere every day to our mission, vision and core values.

-The guiding force behind the creation of Marian Homes was a gentlemen named Richard (Dick) LaFrance.
-Inspired by the need for housing of the intellectually disabled, Dick was passionate about getting the name and reputation of the Knights of Columbus connected to this cause.
-As a leader of the Council he persisted in overcoming the bureaucratic and administrative challenges associated with the startup of Marian Homes and clearly was the primary fundraiser.
-On January 26, 2012, Virginia and the Federal Government reached a settlement agreement to transition residents of the Virginia Training Centers.
+Virginia and the Federal Government reached a settlement agreement to transition residents of the Virginia Training Centers.
 The Northern Virginia Training Center was slated to totally close by March 2016.
 This is just one segment of the intellectual disabled community that currently needs assistance.
 Even after the Training Centers close, we can’t forget about those individuals living at home with aging parents and others without adequate resources to care for their loved ones with intellectual disabilities.
 Who will step up?

-At Marian Homes, our Board of Directors is committed to operating with the highest standards of accountability, transparency and ethics.
+At Marian Homes, our Board of Directors is committed to operating with the highest standards of accountability, transparency, and ethics.
 We realize that if we are to be successful in expanding philanthropy for all, then we must adhere every day to our mission, vision and core values.

-First Home - Beacon Ridge
+First Home - Marian Home

 Marian Homes, Inc. purchased its first house, in the Brecon Ridge subdivision, a picturesque community of single family homes in Fairfax, in 1997.
 With a mortgage provided by our partner, Chimes Virginia, the Board took possession and renovated the house to accommodate wheelchairs.
 On August 10, 1998, an official ribbon cutting ceremony opened this first house, named Marian House, and it became the home for five intellectually disabled women.
 The residents had previously lived at home or in state supported facilities, such as the Northern Virginia Training Center.
 Our Partner Chimes Virginia became the care-provider and assists the residents of Regina House around the clock.